asvd/wl/README.md

 instance itself) are not supposed to be exposed to the event user.
 Normally the `Whenable` event is stored private and is emitted by internal means.
-Instead the whenable subscriber function (returned by `getSubscriber()` method) is to be provided to the user so that he can attach listeners to the event.
+Instead the whenable subscriber function (returned by the `getSubscriber()` method) is to be provided to the user so that he can attach listeners to the event.

 When subscribing a listener, the context may be provided as a second
 argument: